MultiQC/MultiQC/docs/modules/supernova.md

 * `histogram_molecules.json` -- Inferred molecule lengths
 * `histogram_kmer_count.json` -- Kmer multiplicity

-This module has been tested for Supernova versions `1.1.4` and `1.2.0`
+This module has been tested using Supernova versions `1.1.4` and `1.2.0`